 - A supervisor visits the client at home to assess and determine client needs;

 - A detailed service plan and agreement is put in place;

 - All staff are supervised and supported by managers who make regular calls and visits to ensure client satisfaction, and make appropriate service plan adjustments.

 - Skilled nursing and therapy visits (through Visiting Nurses of the Lower Valley) are coordinated with homemaker and companion visits, providing a client-centered approach to case management.

-- 24/7 caregivers with on-call staff providing support and replacement staff when needed.
+- 24/7 homemakers and companions with on-call staff providing support and replacement staff when needed.